 A critical enabler of Agenda 2063’s vision is citizens’ rights to organise and their ability to stand against human rights abuses, poverty, inequality, injustice, corruption etc. The reform of the African Union should make a concrete way for independent African Civil Society formations to be able to contribute meaningfully in the affairs of the Union including an efficient mechanism for access to information.
 It is a common knowledge that the current settings are not meeting the expected results.

-Please share your comments on this blog or by email: assogbavi@me.com
+Please share your comments by email: assogbavi@me.com

 This is a republished blog that was originally posted here.